 The present form of government is destructive of the rights of the great majority.
 It is not a government “of, by and for the people.”
-The existing government and state—the military, police, intelligence agencies, courts, prisons, bureaucracy and so on—defend the interests of the capitalist class.
+The existing government and state — the military, police, intelligence agencies, courts, prisons, bureaucracy and so on — defend the interests of the capitalist class.
 Racist, anti-working-class police brutality is rampant.
 A monstrous state machine has imprisoned more people in the United States than in any other country.
-In recent decades, under the pretext of the “war on drugs,” whole communities of Black and Latino young people have been locked away, turning the U.S. government into the world’s biggest jailer.
+In recent decades, under the pretext of the “war on drugs,” whole communities of Black, Latino and Native young people have been locked away, turning the U.S. government into the world’s biggest jailer.

 The existing state apparatus and government institutions were established to protect and defend the interests of the capitalist ruling class.
 The much-heralded system of “checks and balances” is really an undemocratic means of protecting the rich against the poor.

-The federal court system comprised of appointed-for-life judges has vast powers to overturn legislation and is dedicated above all to safeguarding the rights of private property.
+The federal court system, comprised of judges who are appointed for life, has vast powers to overturn legislation and is dedicated above all to safeguarding the rights of private property.

 Simply reforming the capitalist system is not enough.

 For the capitalists, reforms are a threat to the status quo.
 Reforms for the working class mean something different.
 They ease the burdens of living under capitalism through the extension of civil rights or other beneficial social or economic policies.